apecloud/kbcli/docs/user_docs/cli/kbcli_cluster_create_etcd.md

       --disable-exporter               Enable or disable monitor. (default true) --dry-run string[="unchanged"]   Must be "client", or "server".
 If with client strategy, only print the object that would be sent, and no data is actually sent.
 If with server strategy, submit the server-side request, but no data is persistent. (default "none")
-      --edit                           Edit the API resource before creating -h, --help                           help for postgresql
+      --edit                           Edit the API resource before creating -h, --help                           help for etcd
       --memory float                   Memory, the unit is Gi.
 Value range [0.5, 1000]. (default 0.5) --node-labels stringToString     Node label selector (default []) -o, --output format                  Prints the output in the specified format.
 Allowed values: JSON and YAML (default yaml)
+      --peer-service.enabled           Enable peer service (no need to enable for single cluster).
+      --peer-service.type string       Service type for etcd peers, default peer service for single cluster use headless ClusterIP.
+Valid option is LoadBalancer, will support NodePort in the future.
+Legal values [ClusterIP, LoadBalancer]. (default "LoadBalancer")
-      --pod-anti-affinity string       Pod anti-affinity type, one of: (Preferred, Required) (default "Preferred") --replicas int                   The number of replicas, for standalone mode, the replicas is 1, for replication mode, the default replicas is 2.
-Value range [1, 5]. (default 1)
-      --storage float                  Storage size, the unit is Gi.
-Value range [1, 10000]. (default 20) --storage-class-name string      Storage class name of the data volume --tenancy string                 Tenancy options, one of: (SharedNode, DedicatedNode) (default "SharedNode") --termination-policy string      The termination policy of cluster.
+      --pod-anti-affinity string       Pod anti-affinity type, one of: (Preferred, Required) (default "Preferred") --replicas int                   The number of replicas, the default replicas is 3.
+Value range [1, 5]. (default 3) --storage float                  Data Storage size, the unit is Gi.
+Value range [1, 10000]. (default 10) --tenancy string                 Tenancy options, one of: (SharedNode, DedicatedNode) (default "SharedNode") --termination-policy string      The termination policy of cluster.
 Legal values [DoNotTerminate, Delete, WipeOut]. (default "Delete")
+      --tls-enable                     Enable TLS for etcd cluster
       --tolerations strings            Tolerations for cluster, such as "key=value:effect,key:effect", for example '"engineType=mongo:NoSchedule", "diskType:NoSchedule"'
       --topology-keys stringArray      Topology keys for affinity
-      --version string                 service version. (default "15.7.0")
 ```

 ### Options inherited from parent commands